Matt Vierling Player Props: Tigers vs. Orioles

-On Saturday, Matt Vierling (on the back of going 0-for-2) and the Detroit Tigers face the Baltimore Orioles, whose starting pitcher will be Kyle Gibson.
-First pitch is at 7:05 PM ET.
+The Detroit Tigers and Matt Vierling, who went 0-for-1 last time in action, take on Grayson Rodriguez and the Baltimore Orioles at Oriole Park at Camden Yards, Sunday at 1:35 PM ET.

-He had a hitless performance in his most recent game (0-for-2) against the Orioles.
+In his last game he had a hitless showing (0-for-1) against the Orioles.

 Matt Vierling Game Info & Props vs. the Orioles